Bank set to sit tight on rates despite record rise in inflation

 The Bank will likely want to pause to make sure the near recovery is on track after the disappointing July GDP data and softer surveys

-Britain’s jobs market is also heating up as the economy recovers from the pandemic, with the most recent figures showing worker numbers have rebounded to pre-Covid levels, with vacancies also soaring to more than one million for the first time on record.
+Britain’s jobs market is also heating up as the economy recovers from the pandemic, with recent figures showing worker numbers have rebounded to pre-Covid levels and vacancies soaring to more than one million.

-In another worrying sign for inflation, wage growth picked up once again, with total earnings rising 8.3% year-on-year in the three months to July.
+In another worrying sign for inflation, energy prices have begun to shoot up for households and businesses due to soaring wholesale gas costs, which is throwing the industry and other sectors into crisis mode.

 The economy only eked out growth of 0.1% in July, down sharply from 1% in June.